University of Belgrade

-Faculty of Mechanical and Industrial Engineering, Austria
+Faculty of Mechanical Engineering, University of Belgrade, Serbia

 The main objective of these conferences is to be a forum to exchange views, opinions and experience on MHCL from technical viewpoints in order to track the current achievements, but also to look at to future developments.
 Most of the authors of contributed papers are experts in MHCL and related topics.

 We are pleased to announce that we have received first submissions of abstracts of the invited papers for the conference.
 The following abstracts are in:

 - Biomass handling systems and simulations by Associate Prof. Dr Dingena Schott of Delft University of Technology, Netherlands

 - Friction in rope drives – Measurements and future requirements by Prof. Dr. Ing. habil.
 Thorsten Schmidt of Technical University of Dresden, Germany

 - Decentralized Control of Material Handling Systems – Properties and challenges by Prof. Dr.-Ing.
 Kai Furmans of Karlsruhe Institute of Technology, Germany